RobTillaart/SRF05/README.md

 #### Constructor

 - **SRF05(const uint8_t trigger, const uint8_t echo, const uint8_t out = 0)** constructor to set the trigger and echo pin.
-It is not clear yet what the purpose of the OUT pin is.
+It is not clear what the purpose of the OUT pin is, effectively it is not used yet.

 #### Configuration

 - **void setSpeedOfSound(float sos)** adjust the speed of sound.
+See table above.
 - **float getSpeedOfSound()** return set value.
 - **bool setCorrectionFactor(float factor = 1)** adjust the timing by a few percentage e.g. to adjust clocks.
+Typical values are between 0.95 and 1.05 to correct up to 5%.
 Should not be used to correct the speed of sound :)
 Returns false if factor <= 0.
 - **float getCorrectionFactor()** returns the current correction factor.